parvinguseynov/n8n-automation-portfolio/README.md

 ## Workflows

 ### 1. CRM & AI Proposal Automation
-**File:** `crm-proposal-automation.json`
+**File:** `crm-proposal-automation-FINAL.json`

-Fully automated lead handling pipeline — from form submission to personalised proposal in under 60 seconds, with zero manual effort.
+Fully automated lead handling pipeline — from form submission to personalised proposal in under 23 seconds, with zero manual effort.

 **What it does:**
 1. Receives lead data via Webhook (Google Form → Apps Script → n8n)
 2. Normalises and logs the lead to Google Sheets (LeadsRegistry)
-3. Creates or updates a contact in HubSpot CRM
+3. Creates or updates a contact in HubSpot CRM (upsert logic, no duplicates)
 4. Creates a linked deal in HubSpot with budget and stage
 5. Saves CRM IDs back to Google Sheets
 6. Sends lead data to **Claude API** → generates a personalised proposal email